-We work with cooperatives and other forms of member-based cooperation in the agricultural and financial sector.
+In Paraguay, DGRV works with cooperatives and other forms of member-based cooperation in the agricultural and financial sector.
 The objectives of the project follow a multi-level approach and address the issues of sustainability, protection, competitiveness, stability and continuous training.
-We support the federations or centrals and their partner cooperatives in Paraguay and Peru in achieving their objectives.

-At the micro level the target groups are the members of individual cooperatives as well as other forms of cooperation.
-The final beneficiaries are micro-enterprises in rural and marginalised urban areas, with a special focus on family producers, women and youth.
+At the local level, the projects’ target groups are the members of individual cooperatives and other forms of member-based collaboration.
+Final beneficiaries include micro-enterprises in rural and marginalized urban regions, with a special emphasis on family producers, women, and young people.

 With its activities, DGRV contributes to several Sustainable Development Goals, especially: